My family in 2017: Brandon (a.k.a. Superman), Micah, Melissa, Sara

 Depression nearly swallowed me whole in January 2015.
 I disconnected from my blog and all social media and spent a lot of time sleeping and staring blankly at the ceiling.
 But the Spirit of God hovered over me, ministering to me, nourishing me back to mental health.
 When I was strong enough, I reclined in bed and began to write what would become my first book, Eleora.
 By the second re-write, I was able to sit.
 By the end of the third, I was ready to reconnect with my friends on social media.

 God spoke to me when the book was complete.
 “Seek community,” he said.
 I began with church, which was a disaster.
 If you have sensitivities to fragrances, church is a minefield.
-If you wear a mask, you feel like the kid who lived in a bubble every time you go out in public.
+If you wear a mask, you feel like Bubble Boy every time you go out in public.
 There was also that Sunday I reacted to the air conditioning.
 That was fun.
 Church, for me, wasn’t the answer.
 But I found the answer by going to church.

 I’d heard of a group of people who met during the early service to pray.
 By the time I checked into the group, they no longer met on Sunday mornings, but the leader invited me to attend a Friday night meeting in someone’s home.
 There would be food and lots of people.
 It was a risk, but I took it.
 Brandon drove me, in case something happened.

 This group took me in, loved me, and ministered to me.
 During a prayer session just before Thanksgiving in November 2015, I had a powerful encounter with God that led to a miraculous measure of healing.
 Symptom after symptom disappeared.
 By May of 2016, there was no trace of mast cell anything in my body.